The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach: Disc truncation

 \subsection{Truncation prescription in this work}

-We split our prescription into two separate mass regimes: the stellar companion regime ($q>0.01$) and the planetary regime ($q<0.01$).
+We split our prescription into two separate mass regimes: the stellar companion regime ($q>0.01$), and the planetary regime ($q<0.01$).
 The prescriptions provide a smooth transition in the value of $a_{\rm cav}$ at $q=0.01$.
-We refer the interested reader to Appendix \ref{sec:trunc2} for a thorough discussion of truncation mechanisms and their dependence on the system parameters.
+We refer to Appendix \ref{sec:trunc2} for a thorough discussion of truncation mechanisms and their dependence on the system parameters.

-For stellar mass companions, we use a truncation prescription based on the 3D stability of the 3-body problem by \citet{georgakarakos2024}, part of the non-resonant family.
-Their empirical formula provides the critical semi-major axis of a test particle, orbiting a binary with mass ratio $0.01\leq q\leq1$, below which the orbit is found to be unstable for all initial true anomalies.
-We assume this innermost orbit marks the gas truncation radius.
-A comparison between this truncation prescription and the results for disc truncation by \citet{pichardo2005} can be found in Appendix \ref{appendix:comparison}, showing a general good agreement with the numerical results.
+For stellar mass companions, we used a truncation prescription based on the 3D stability of the three-body problem by \citet{georgakarakos2024}, which is part of the non-resonant family.
+The empirical formula of these authors provides the critical semi-major axis of a test particle that orbits a binary with a mass ratio $0.01\leq q\leq1$.
+Below this critical value, the orbit is found to be unstable for all initial true anomalies.
+We assumed that this innermost orbit marks the gas-truncation radius.
+A comparison between this truncation prescription and the results for disc truncation by \citet{pichardo2005} can be found in Appendix \ref{appendix:comparison}.
+The general agreement with the numerical results is good.

-The empirical formula from \citet{georgakarakos2024} expressed as a function of our relevant variables reads:
+The empirical formula from \citet{georgakarakos2024} expressed as a function of our relevant variables reads

-where $M_{\rm lb}=\log_{10}(q/q+1)$, with $q$ binary mass ratio, the binary eccentricity $e_{\rm bin}$, test particle inclination, in our case the mutual binary-disc inclination $i_{\rm d}$, and test particle eccentricity, in our case the cavity eccentricity $e_{\rm cav}$.
-We refer the reader to Appendix \ref{appendix:comparison} for additional discussion about the advantages and motivations behind the choice of Eq. (\ref{eq:acav}) as truncation prescription.
+where $M_{\rm lb}=\log_{10}(q/q+1)$, with $q$ the binary mass ratio, the binary eccentricity $e_{\rm bin}$, the test particle inclination (in our case, the mutual binary-disc inclination $i_{\rm d}$), and the test particle eccentricity (in our case, the cavity eccentricity $e_{\rm cav}$).
+We refer to Appendix \ref{appendix:comparison} for an additional discussion of the advantages and motivations for the choice of Eq. (\ref{eq:acav}) as our truncation prescription.

-For mass ratios $q<0.01$, that is the planetary mass regime, we adopt the following prescription:
+For mass ratios $q<0.01$, that is, in the planetary mass regime, we adopted the following prescription: